 An experiment using Google’s Color Efex Pro (formerly Nik Color Efex Pro).

-CFX offers all sorts of options for image processing, the filters I used in this case are as follows;
+CFX offers all sorts of options for image processing, the filters I used, in this case, were as follows;

 Some filters had a more substantial effect than others, at least when used at their default values.
 The “Midnight” filter had the most obvious effect and was the key to the overall feel of the final image.

 If there is one annoyance I find with these plugins, (Color Efex Pro, Silver Efex Pro, etc) it’s that the image border effects impinge the original image frame.
 That is, the border effect works within the image frame removing edge details.
 With this in mind, not wanting to lose any of the image itself, I will sometimes take the image into Photoshop and expand the canvas before activating the plugin.
 It sure would be nice if the plugin could be used in such a way that the border effect worked its way outward, and automatically adjusted the image dimensions, rather than inward and lose image details.

 If anyone wants to know more about the image or the methods used, let me know. ~KD